 Take a posting for a Cloud Infrastructure Lead that lists Kubernetes, Terraform, AWS, and drops a line about “modernizing our legacy on-premises environment.”
-That single post tells you where the company is in their cloud journey, what they’re struggling with, and roughly what kind of help they need.
-That’s genuinely useful context, if you can extract it reliably.
+That single post tells you where the company is in their cloud journey, what they are struggling with, and roughly what kind of help they need.
+The challenge is that job posts are written for candidates, not for analysis: they mix must-haves with nice-to-haves, use inconsistent terminology, and vary wildly in detail.
+Simple keyword matching misses most of this nuance, you end up either over-filtering or under-filtering.

 The System at a Glance

-Here is the end-to-end flow before we get into the details.
 A job post goes in; a personalised, evidence-backed email draft comes out.

 Each stage is an independently testable, observable unit, so let’s walk through every single one of them first.